ponylang/ponylang-website/content/faq/index.md

 ### How can I supply custom linker parameters?

 So, you need to link your program to a custom library or otherwise pass a particular linker option?
-On non-Windows platforms, you can accomplish your goal using the  `ponyc` `--linker` option.
+You can accomplish your goal using the  `ponyc` `--linker` option.

 You'll need to know what your current linker is.
 To get it, compile a pony program and pass `--verbose 3`.
 Then examine the output.
 You should see something like: